HyperloopUPV-H8/BLCU/README.md

-# template-project
+# BLCU
-Template project with ST-LIB setup ready to plug and play :)
+BLCU project for H8